ROBERT MARTENSeN, M.D., Ph.D.

 Institutional Review Boards, Professionalism, and the Internet.

 May 2010; Volume 2: Issue 30.
-The author wishes to extend his thanks for the editorial assitance provided by Todd Olszewski, Ph.D.
+The author extended his thanks for the editorial assitance provided by Todd Olszewski, Ph.D.

 A Life Worth Living: A Doctor's Reflections on Illness in a High-Tech Era (New York: Farrar, Straus & Giroux, 2008).
 Intended for general readers confronting tough questions about how to navigate serious illness, this book of eight linked tales draws on Martensen’s experiences of caring for approximately 75,000 patients as an emergency physician.